 - Based on the distribution channel, the market has been classified into traditional retailers, supermarkets and hypermarkets, and online.
 Amongst these, supermarkets and hypermarkets are the most popular channel of distribution.

 - On the geographical front, Asia Pacific holds the leading position in the market.
 Other major regions include Europe, North America, Middle East and Africa, and Latin America.

-- The competitive landscape of the market has also been examined with some of the major players being Al Islami Foods, QL Foods, Saffron Road Food, Dagang Halal, Janan Meat, Kawan Foods, Cargill, Prima Agri-Products, Nestle, BRF, Al-Falah Halal Foods and Tahira Food.
+- The competitive landscape of the market has also been analyzed in the report with some of the major players operating in the market being QL Foods, Al Islami Foods, Dagang Halal, Saffron Road Food, Kawan Foods, Janan Meat, Prima Agri-Products, Cargill, BRF, Nestle, Tahira Food and Al-Falah Halal Foods.

 IMARC Group is a leading market research company that offers management strategy and market research worldwide.
 We partner with clients in all sectors and regions to identify their highest-value opportunities, address their most critical challenges, and transform their businesses.

 IMARC’s information products include major market, scientific, economic and technological developments for business leaders in pharmaceutical, industrial, and high technology organizations.
 Market forecasts and industry analysis for biotechnology, advanced materials, pharmaceuticals, food and beverage, travel and tourism, nanotechnology and novel processing methods are at the top of the company’s expertise.

 Follow us on twitter : @imarcglobal